 Has the spread of Coronavirus put paid to your travel plans?
-So much has happened in the space of just a few weeks.
-We’ve gone from watching from a safe, curious distance as China grinds to a halt to where we’re at now with the development of Coronavirus into an official pandemic, which affects us all.
-Where people stand in terms of travelling is a fast moving and confusing picture, just a blur with seemingly no definitive answers and airlines grounding their fleets one after another.
+So much has happened in the space of just a few months.
+We’ve gone from watching from a safe, curious distance as China grinds to a halt to where we’re at now with the development of Coronavirus into an official pandemic and finding ourselves in a lockdown of our own.
+Where people stand in terms of travelling is a fast moving picture, just a blur with seemingly no definitive answers and airlines grounding their fleets one after another with the future of air travel in real jeopardy.
 However there are some FAQs regarding cancelled flights, hotels and your consumer rights, which are still being asked and can still be answered.
 I’ve teamed up with Scott Dixon aka The Grumpy Git to cover them for you.

 What can I do if my plans have been affected by travel restrictions?